Real Estate vs Stocks & Other Asset Classes

 The JOBS Act opened the door for individuals to access private commercial real estate investments.
 It also created the opening for early-stage startups (from tech to ecommerce to biotech restaurants and breweries) to raise capital, and hence new opportunity for individuals in “equity crowdfunding”.
 Platforms like SeedInvest, MicroVentures and EquityNet now allow individual investors to operate as small-scale venture capitalists, buying shares of promising growth-stage companies.

-Passive real estate investments behave differently from REITs, and direct ownership of property.
+Private real estate investments behave differently from REITs, and direct ownership of property.
 When real estate is talked about in the context of other asset classes, people are often referring to REITs (real estate investment trusts) or direct ownership of property.
-While both of these investment vehicles may be viable alternatives to stocks and bonds, it’s important to keep in mind that passive real estate investing (via a platform like EQUITYMULTIPLE) brings a different set of benefits as compared to REITs or direct ownership.
+While both of these investment vehicles may be viable alternatives to stocks and bonds, it’s important to keep in mind that passive private real estate investing differs substantially from public REITs or direct ownership of property: